FaustoC/rtfam/docs/targaryen/xaro xhoan daxos and lance cav.md

 ---

-# Xaro Xhoan Daxos & Lance Cav
+# Xaro Xhoan Daxos and Lance Cav

 If you use a token from **Xaro Xhoan Daxos** on a Lance Cav attacking you, to lower his rank by 1, how many dice will a charging **Lance Cav** roll?
 :::tip[Depends]